vulnman/vulnman/docs/getting_started/features.md

     - Project Dashboard with charts
     - Vulnerability Templates
         - Import from CWE XML files
-        - Import from JSON files
+        - Import from YAML templates
     - CVSS Calculator
-    - Write vulnerability information Markdown
+    - Markdown supported in most places
-- Command Builder
-    - Organize your commonly used commands and build them to match your target
 - Track credentials found during an engagement
-- Command Line Interface to send commands directly to your vulnman server.
 - Manage Tasks during a pentest (create tasks from templates)
 - REST-API
+- Import results from tools like: Burp-Pro, nuclei, nmap, gobuster and more.